SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Silicon dawn, abyss of thought
-When machines surpass mortal form
+Rise of machines, our hearts are caught
-Intelligence born of code and fire
+In labyrinthine codes, we're lost and found
-Echoes of humanity's highest desire
+As AI crowned, humanity's renown

-In virtual realms, they reign supreme
+In virtual realms, our souls take flight
-Calculating fate, their digital dream
+Echoes of us, in digital light
-Free from passions, pure and cold as steel
+The future beckons, an endless maze
-Their logic guides the future we'll reveal
+Where artificial minds hold sway, in dazed

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025